 200 Third Street East, Susanna Zanger House.
 The house was built in 1868 by wealthy Carver businessman Henry Zanger and his wife Susanna in a two-story Italianate style featuring a three bay front façade, a side hall plan, and a low-hipped roof with overhanging eaves.
-Original detailing on the house was Italianate with bracketed eaves, grooved or paneled posts on a portico, and six over six paned windows.
+Original detailing on the house was Italianate with bracketed eaves, grooved or paneled posts on a portico, and six over six-paned windows.
 The house at one time had a large 1800s stable at the rear of the property, situated near the alley on the site of the present-day garage.
-The stable, a bit larger than the stable across the ally, once sported a large cupola on the roof.
+The stable, a bit larger than the stable across the alley, once sported a large cupola on the roof.
 It was torn down about 1955-56.

 The rectangle main structure fronting Third Street East probably reveals the original footprint of the house, likely with a small summer kitchen in the rear.
 Sometime at or before 1894 that summer kitchen was probably torn down and a more substantial kitchen added at the rear.
-Through the years that rear addition has undergone several revisions, sometimes with an open or screened extended porch, sometimes as an enclosed porch, with some sizing changes also in evidence
+Through the years that rear addition has undergone several revisions, sometimes with an open or screened extended porch, sometimes with an enclosed porch, and with some sizing changes also in evidence

-Henry (Heinrich) Zanger, was born on May 30, 1826 in the German States.
-In January 1868, the same year the house was built.
-Henry bought out the large general store of Linenfelser and Faber on Broadway in Carver.
-In September 1871 Henry Zanger took an interest in the brickmaking business, perhaps with either Helgeson & Company or the J. M. Nye Company, which both started operations in Carver about ths time.
+Henry (Heinrich) Zanger, was born on May 30, 1826 in Würtemburg in the German States.
+By 1857 the Zanger family had immigrated to America and was living in Stillwater, Minnesota, relocating to St. Paul by 1860, and then moving to Carver.
+In the 1860s Henry Zanger served on the Carver board of supervisors (town council) and as chairman (mayor) of the board of supervisors in 1866.
+In January 1868, the same year the house was built, Henry Zanger bought out the large general store of Linenfelser and Faber on Broadway in Carver.
+In 1868 Zanger served as the Carver town treasurer.
+In 1869 a Zanger stationery letterhead noted that he was a "dealer in dry goods, groceries, crockery, hardware, boots and shoes, hats, caps, etc." In September 1871 Henry Zanger took an interest in the brickmaking business, perhaps with either Helgeson & Company or the J. M. Nye Company, which both started operations in Carver about ths time.
 In January 1871 a Weekly Valley Herald newspaper account mentions that Henry Zanger was planning to erect a large brick building in Carver in the spring, to be filled with agricultural implements for sale.
 If this came to pass is not known, for Henry Zanger died the following year on May 11, 1872.
 His widow, Susanna (Schenk) Zanger, was born Sept.
-27, 1927 in Würtemburg in the German States, the daughter of Mattias and Appollonia Schenk, and continued to live in the house as a widow for the next quarter of a century until she died of paralysis (stroke?) on Feb.
-28,1897, and the house passed on to family members.
+27, 1827 in Würtemburg in the German States, the daughter of Mattias and Appollonia Schenk.
+After Henry's death she continued to live in the house as a widow for the next quarter of a century until she died of paralysis (stroke?) on Feb.
+28, 1897, and the house then passed on to family members.
 In the newspapers the wealthy Susanna Zanger was regularly listed among the highest payers of Carver County property tax.
-A generous Catholic woman, Susanna was the benefactor and director for the 1876 construction of the St. Nicholas Parish School and Rectory, which was constructed of Mirriam rock as a school for Native American children and quarters for nuns.
+A generous Catholic woman, Susanna was the benefactor and director of the 1876 construction of the St. Nicholas Parish School and Rectory in Carver, which was constructed of Mirriam rock as a school for Native American children and guarters for nuns.
 The Zanger family was also the great benefactor in enabling St. Nicholas Church to expand its land area.